osllmai/indox_Router/docs/docs/examples/openai-sdk.md

 )
 ```

-This approach lets you use the familiar OpenAI SDK while getting access to all IndoxRouter providers and their cost tracking features!
+This approach lets you use the familiar OpenAI SDK while getting access to all indoxhub providers and their cost tracking features!

 _Last updated: Nov 16, 2025_